rocketk/jorm/README.md

 ## Create JROM object

-A Jorm object is the API entry for all operations on the database, it only needs a `javax.sql.DataSource`.
+A Jorm object is the API entry for all operations on a database, it only needs a `javax.sql.DataSource`.

 **Standard SQL**
+Supported Databases:
+- Oracle
+- HsqlDB
+- Other Databases that support the features of `fetch first n rows only` and `offset n`.
+See `io.github.rocketk.jorm.dialect.StandardLimitOffsetAppender`
 ```java
 // ignored the creation stage of the dataSource
 final Jorm db new Jorm(dataSource);